Sofia-Amouei/ML-Methods-on-breast-cancer-detection-employing-MLP-CNN-with-Keras-/README.md

 # ML Methods [on breast cancer detection employing MLP & CNN with Keras](https://github.com/Sofia-Amouei/ML-Methods-on-breast-cancer-detection-employing-MLP-CNN-with-Keras-/files/10488662/default.pdf)

-A Machine Learning project for breast cancer detection and diagnosis employing multi-layer perceptron neural network(MLP) and Convolutional neural network(CNN) By implementing the Keras library📑
+📑A Machine Learning project for breast cancer detection and diagnosis employing multi-layer perceptron neural network(MLP) and Convolutional neural network(CNN) By implementing the Keras library

 📚My reference is this article:
 An anatomization on breast cancer detection and diagnosis employing multi-layer perceptron neural network (MLP) and Convolutional neural network (CNN)